ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 0.8.0
+### Release 0.9.0

-- Auto creation of data classes when unmarshalling Objects if the Class is not defined
+- Added support for circular references.

 ## <a name="description">Description</a>